KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 Warnings & common pitfalls:

+* Focus on these: Gain knob, Select button, Channel meter.
 * In this step, you have no reason to touch ANY OF THE FADERS.
-Focus on these: Gain knob, Select button, Channel meter.
 * No need to gain-stage the drums and the keyboard.
-* Don't adjust if there is no input!
+* Only adjust gain if there is input!
 * Always, always, always check which channel is selected before turning the gain knob.
 * If you need to turn up gain all the way to the top **something is wrong**.
     * Don't do this, even if the level remains too low.
 It will feedback and cause all sorts of problems.